ConnorMcCranie/DnD/gang_campaign/notes/session_planning/session1.md

 - As the party makes their way to the crowd, they see a stage set up in front of the blue and red cathedral (describe the cathedral with the two giant spheres in front)
   - Alyona (Lynn) stands emotionless on one side of the stage while Varinn addresses the crowd from a podium.
   > Praise be to Zarus!
 (Audience: "Praise be!" *clap*) Praise be indeed, for we are blessed today to witness the ultimate purification.
 Today our sister Lynn will ascend one step closer to perfection, which she was always meant to be.
 We should remember that no matter how flawed our origins, Zarus smiles upon all of us.
 He wishes us to shed our defects, and so he shall deliver to Lynn the perfect vessel.
 A vessel which will free her of chaos and bring us one step closer to perfect unity!
 [Audience starts clapping in unison]
   - Mayor Morgana brings out a bowl of shimmering liquid metal and places it in front of Varrin.
+   [Vaaneth rolls Perc DC5 to notice the Corvine Corset
+    DC12 also notice that Morg is changeling]
-Varinn raises a red orb above his head and then dips it in the liquid metal.
+  - Varinn raises a red orb above his head and then dips it in the liquid metal.
   - Suddenly, a blinding beam of light emits from the orb and everything goes white.
-After a moment, you see a tall human woman in the spot where seconds ago stood a slender, emotionless elf.
+After a moment, you see a tall human woman in the spot where seconds ago stood a slender, emotionless half-elf.
 "Praise be to Zarus," she says. ["Praise be!" *clap*]
   - Immediately after the clap, everyone starts walking away in unison (including Alyona), muttering things like "great ceremony!," "yeah, even better than yesterday."

+- Zarus approaches the party and invites them to the feast
+  - Insists that Lynn is there voluntarily
+  - Lynn seems in a trance, but momentarily snaps out of it when told that her mother is alive
+    > Meet me in my quarters after sunset